-Fee: \$3,300.
+Fee: \$3,500.
 To register, fill out form below.
 Payments: -Credit cards: fax to BlazeTech 781-759-0703 -Wire payments: contact us for details.

--Checks: mail to BlazeTech; discount \$200. if check is received 1 month before course.
+-Checks: mail to BlazeTech; discount \$200 if check is received 1 month before course starts.

 Registration is incomplete until payment is received.
 No walk-ins.
-We will confirm course no later than 2 weeks before course starts.
 We reserve the right to cancel the course.